keyvanm/react-primer/README.md

 registerServiceWorker();
 ```

 Run the webapp using the command `npm start`.
-Check for any errors.
+Check the console for any errors.

 Commit the changes with the message “Redux set up”.